noembryo/KoHighlights/docs/index.md

 3. Press OK to save the changes, Cancel to discard them

-4. Your edits will be directly applied to (written into) the book's metadata file.
+4. Your edits will be directly applied to (written into) the book's metadata file

 For clarity, the highlights themselves must be created in KOReader and cannot be created/edited with KH.
 However, you can create/edit notes (comments) of the highlights both in KOReader and KH.